 Introduction: what is pss?

 pss needs only Python to run.
-It works with with Python versions 2.6, 2.7 and 3.2 on Linux and Windows (though I don't see a reason it shouldn't work on other platforms as well).
+It works with with Python versions 2.6, 2.7 and 3.2 on Linux and Windows.
+Some testing was done on on Mac OS X and FreeBSD as well.

 When you unzip the source distribution, run:

 Alternatively, pss can be installed from PyPi (Python package index):

 Running without installing

 pss supports direct invocation even without installing it.
 This may be useful if you're on a machine without administrator rights, or want to experiment with a source distribution of pss.

 Just unzip the pss distribution into some directory.
 Let's assume its full path is /path/to/pss.
 You can now run:

 And this will invoke pss as expected.
 This command can also be tied to an alias or placed in a shell (or batch) script for convenience.